johnstongrant/Tech-Demo-TailwindCSS/README.md

 }
 ```

-For in-depth documentation of custom themeing in Tailwind, see Tailwind's [official documentation](https://tailwindcss.com/docs/theme).
+For in-depth documentation of custom theming in Tailwind, see Tailwind's [official documentation](https://tailwindcss.com/docs/theme).

 #### Configuration Wrap-Up